meshery/scoop-bucket/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to meshery projects!
+Thank you for contributing to Meshery!

 Contributing Conventions: